 The conflict in Syria has resulted in a severe and worsening emergency.
-More than 2 million refugees have fled into neighbouring countries.
+7.6 million people are refugees inside Syria and more than 3.7 millionhave fled into neighbouring countries.
 Those who have fled are in desperate need of shelter, food, water and medical care.
 We're scaling up our response to help families through the coming months.

 Please give what you can today.

 Samira is living with 12 other members of her family in a one room shelter.
 Half of the wall is made from cardboard and plastic sheeting.
 There is hardly any heating and the floor is wet.

 “I cannot get any sort of sleep at night.
 I just can’t stop thinking about how to feed my children and how to protect them.

 Sometimes I try to sell things that I have in order to get some money for food for the children.”

 Samira decided to come to Lebanon because of the fighting in Syria.
 Despite trying to live a peaceful life, the shelling and shooting was happening right outside her home.

 “It has been eight months since I left my home, I have no idea what happened to it - we just had to leave it behind to escape because of the fighting.

 At first I was very reluctant to move to Lebanon, I changed my mind a lot but finally I decided to come here.

 We couldn’t get any food anymore, we couldn’t live our lives, we lost our jobs and we worried that we couldn’t stay alive.”